muratk3n/thirdwave/en/README.md

 ---

 Received the first Github pull request for sci tutorial content.
-Was losing hope there.. no tiggers reading math?
+Was losing hope there.. niggers in Anatolia cant read math?

 ---